-How often have you been surprised by your credit card statement when the minimum payment isn’t so minimum?
+How often have you been surprised by your credit card(s) statement when the minimum payment isn’t so minimum?
 The only way to manage this little white lie is to stop using credit cards to make purchases.

-I Will Pay it Off at the End of the Month
+“I Will Pay it Off at the End of the Month”

 Unfortunately, if you are caught in this cycle, it’s likely your next little white lie will be “I will pay the balance off next month.”

 How to Stop Using Credit Cards – Stop Telling Yourself Little White Lies

 One way to break the cycle is to be upright and straightforward with your decision-making process, and not tell the little white lie.

 If you’re struggling with credit card debt, stop telling yourself these little white lies.
 It’s the first step in learning how to stop using credit cards.
 It will keep you from justifying their use.
 And set you on the path of paying off your credit card debt and becoming debt free.

 - Credit Karma – Free Credit Score, Monitoring & Insights